Note that most (not all) of the alcohol from the bourbon will boil away while the sauce reduces, leaving bourbon's distinctive caramel-flavored tang.

 3 Add grated onion and chile to the oil/butter combination and cook over medium heat for 3-4 minutes, or until onions turn translucent.
 You do not want the onions to turn color.

-4 Take the pan off the heat and add the bourbon.
+4 Add the bourbon: Take the pan off the heat and add the bourbon.
 Return to the stove, turn up the heat to medium-high again and boil down the bourbon for 5 minutes.

 5 Add the ketchup, lemon juice, vinegar, Worcestershire sauce, molasses, and the sugar.
 Mix well and return to a simmer.